mikestefanello/pagoda/README.md

 ### Live reloading

-Rather than using `make run`, if you prefer live reloading so your app automatically rebuilds and runs whenever you save code changes, start by installing [air](https://github.com/air-verse/air) by running `make air-install`, then use `make watch` to start the application with automatic live reloading.
+Rather than using `make run`, if you prefer live reloading so your app automatically rebuilds and runs whenever you save code changes, start by installing [Air](https://github.com/air-verse/air), if you haven't already, by running `make air-install` (or `make install` to install all tools), then use `make watch` to start the application with automatic live reloading.

+When code changes are detected, `make css` will run to re-compile Tailwind styles automatically before restarting the app.
+If you choose not to use Tailwind, either modify `make css` to run whatever commands you require, or remove this from the `make build` target.

 ## Service container